 Broadband Hui

 On March 25, 2020, DBEDT teamed up with community stakeholders, Transform Hawaii Government and the Economic Development Alliance of Hawaii to convene the Broadband Hui as a way to address gaps in broadband access, close the digital divide and achieve our digital equity goals.
-The Broadband Hui is now convened jointly by Hawaii County and DBEDT.
+The Broadband Hui is now convened jointly by Hawaii County and the Hawaii Broadband and Digital Equity Office in DBEDT.

 The BBHui has grown in size and is represented by the private sector, non-profits and public sector and meets every Wednesday at 9:00am HST.